youyifong/tsp/README.md

 - --min_size Post-processing parameter, min_size, is changed from 15 (default) to the specified value.
 If a cell consists of the number of pixels less than min_size, the cell is removed.

-- --min_average_intensity Post-processing parameter, min_average_intensity, is changed from 0 (default) to the specified value.
+- --min_avgintensity Post-processing parameter, min_average_intensity, is changed from 0 (default) to the specified value.
 If an average intensity of pixels in a cell is less than min_average_intensity, the cell is removed.

-- --min_total_intensity Post-processing parameter, min_total_intensity, is changed from 0 (default) to the specified value.
+- --min_totalintensity Post-processing parameter, min_total_intensity, is changed from 0 (default) to the specified value.
 If the total intensity of pixels in a cell is less than min_total_intensity, the cell is removed.

 Output